-10.14.4 Challenges faced by the Municipality in providing Roads.
+11.1.3 Challenges faced by the Municipality in providing Roads.

-- Aging infrastructure (deterioration of roads due to limited routine and preventative maintenance) - Most of roads have exceeded their design life span (approximately R1.9Billion required to rehabilitate the existing roads) in both Polokwane and Aganang area. - Unavailability or insufficient storm water systems - Huge rural backlog with minimal impact of 27Km per annum. - Though the municipality has approved a new organogram, most critical positions are still vacant due to the insufficient funding. - There is only one operator who is currently providing grading services for the entire Aganang cluster, the other two operators have medical unfitness certificates. - 98% of Roads that Community prioritize during IDP's do not belong to the Municipality but to RAL and the Department of Roads. - Insufficient budget - Insufficient plant (construction machinery) - High vacancy rate in the Roads SBU
+- Aging infrastructure (deterioration of roads due to limited routine and preventative maintenance) - Most of roads have exceeded their design life span (approximately R2.2Billion required to rehabilitate the existing roads) in both Polokwane and Aganang area. - Unavailability or insufficient storm water systems - Huge rural backlog with minimal impact of 16Km per annum. - Though the municipality has approved a new organogram, most critical positions are still vacant due to the insufficient funding. - 98% of Roads that Community prioritize during IDP's do not belong to the Municipality but to RAL and the Department of Roads. - Insufficient budget - Insufficient plant (construction machinery) - High vacancy rate in the Roads SBU

-10.15 ROADS BACKLOG
+11.2 ROADS BACKLOG